-Accuracy has been Degraded-The accuracy of the GPS 45 has been degraded beyond 500 meters due to poor satellite geometry or data quality.
-You should check other navigational sources to verify the position indicated.

-Already Exists-The waypoint name you are entering already exists in the GPS 45's memory.

-Approaching-You are less than one minute away from reaching a destination waypoint.

-Battery Power is Low-The AA batteries are low and should be replaced.

-Can't change Active WPT-You have attempted to change the 'active to' or 'active from' waypoint.
-Clear the active route or GOTO before making your changes.

-No DGPS Position-Not enough data is being received to compute a DGPS position.

-No RTCM Input-Beacon receiver is not properly connected or baud rates do not match.

-Poor GPS Coverage-The GPS 45 cannot acquire the necessary number of satellites to compute a position.

-Power Down and Re-init-The GPS 45 is not able to calculate a position due to abnormal satellite conditions.
+- Accuracy has been Degraded-The accuracy of the GPS 40 has been degraded beyond 500 meters due to poor satellite geometry or data quality.
+You should check other navigational sources to verify the position indicated. - Already Exists-The waypoint name you are entering already exists in the GPS 40's memory. - Approaching-You are less than one minute away from reaching a destination waypoint. - Battery Power is Low-The batteries are low and should be replaced. - Can't change Active WPT-You have attempted to change the 'active to' or 'active from' waypoint.
+Clear the active route or GOTO before making your changes. - No DGPS Position-Not enough data is being received to compute a DGPS position. - No RTCM Input-Beacon receiver is not properly connected or baud rates do not match. - Poor GPS Coverage-The GPS 40 cannot acquire the necessary number of satellites to compute a position.
+Try moving to a location with a clearer view of the sky. - Power Down and Re-init-The GPS 40 is not able to calculate a position due to abnormal satellite conditions.
 Turn the unit off and verify the last position shown by other means.

-Read Only Mem has Failed-The permanent memory has failed and the unit is not operable.
+Try the unit again later, possibly in a different location. - Read Only Mem has Failed-The permanent memory has failed and the unit is not operable.
 Take your unit to an authorized GARMIN dealer for repairs.

 - Received an Invalid WPT-A waypoint was received during upload transfer that has an invalid identifier. - Receiver has Failed-A failure in receiver hardware has been detected.
 If this message persists, do not use the unit and take it to an authorized dealer for repair. - Route is Full-You have attempted to add more than 30 waypoints to a route. - Route is not Empty-You have attempted to copy into a route already in use. - Route Waypoint Can't be Deleted-The waypoint you are trying to delete is part of a route.
-You must first delete the waypoint from the route before striking it from memory. - Route Waypoint was Deleted-A route waypoint entered does not exist in the database and has been deleted from the route. - RTCM Input has Failed-DGPS data being received has been lost.
-You are no longer receiving the beacon signal. - Searching the Sky-The GPS 45 is in searching the sky for almanac data or the unit is in $AutoLocate^{TM}$ mode. - Stored Data was Lost-All waypoints, routes and almanac data has been lost due to battery failure. - Transfer has been Completed-The receiver is finished uploading or downloading information to the connected device. - WPT Memory is Full-You have used all 250 waypoints in the GPS 45.
+You must first delete the waypoint from the route before removing it from memory. - Route Waypoint was Deleted-A route waypoint entered does not exist in the database and has been deleted from the route. - RTCM Input has Failed-DGPS data being received has been lost.
+You are no longer receiving the beacon signal. - Searching the Sky-The GPS 40 is in searching the sky for almanac data or the unit is in AutoLocateTM mode. - Stored Data was Lost-All waypoints, routes, time and almanac data has been lost due to battery failure. - Transfer has been Completed-The receiver is finished uploading or downloading information to the connected device. - WPT Memory is Full-You have used all 250 waypoints in the GPS 40.
 Delete unwanted waypoints to make room for new entries.

-The chart below gives the UTC time offset for the various longitudinal zones.
+The chart below gives the approximate UTC time offset for the various longitudinal zones.
 If you are in daylight savings time, add one hour to the offset.